 Adjacent to corn crib

-Twenty feet in three directions were
+Twenty feet in three directions were torn out of the corn crib.

 Feed bunks lost parts of roof with trees fewteen.